 However, due to the complexity of many formulations this has been achieved through direct connection of recipes and processing conditions with required application properties, without understanding of the physical and chemical structures which give rise to these properties.

-This meeting showcases a growing number of examples where the range of currently available characterisation techniques has demonstrated the controlling structural features in complex formulations.
+This meeting showcased a growing number of examples where the range of currently available characterisation techniques has demonstrated the controlling structural features in complex formulations.

-Our themes for 2017 are: Colour Science, Rheology, Imaging, Raman, near-IR, and Image Analysis.
+Our themes for 2017 were: Colour Science, Rheology, Imaging, Raman, near-IR, and Image Analysis.